ASLE Spotlight 2026 Lineup and Registration

 Ng’s research uncovers the ecological dimensions hidden within seemingly human-focused American literature.
 Take Hemingway—not exactly who you’d expect to teach interspecies relationships or environmental crisis, right?
 Yet Hemingway, Ecology and Culture reveals how his anthropocentric narratives pulse with “ecological forces”—human and more-than-human connections previous scholarship overlooked.

 Lay Sion Ng is an Assistant Professor of American Literature at the English Literature Department at Sophia University, Japan.
-I have a website named Issues Under Tissues.
+She has a website named Issues Under Tissues.